Spirit Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 FISHING (February 19 – March 20).
 It is difficult to say whether an emotion occurs outside or within yourself, because it both penetrates and radiates.
 Anyway, this is a message that you tell listen .

 ASTROLOGICAL QUESTION: “I am a Leo man and I always have the same problem with women.
 I take them out and no matter how romantic the date is, I always end up in the friends zone and much poorer than at the beginning of the night.
-I hope that girls go out with me because they like me, not because they just wanted me to buy them dinner, how do I prevent getting broke while being rejected, I want a friend who is nice, and what sign could she be? “
+I hope that girls go out with me because they like me, not because they just wanted me to buy them for dinner, how do I avoid getting broke while being rejected?
+I want a friend who is nice, and what sign could she to be? ‘

 The date must be designed for the sole purpose of knowing if this is a person you like or not.
 So stop trying to impress.
 Searching approval is always a letdown.
 What is very attractive is someone who does not need approval.
 I suggest that instead of spending your hard-earned money on a refined dining experience, you invest in your own ability to create reports and communicate effectively with women, whatever that means to you.